jpauty/playground-functional-python/markdowns/collections.md

 # Reducing functions: `sum`, `min` and `max`

-In functional programming, reducing a collection means iterating the collection to create a single value. `sum`, `min` and `max` all work on number collections, but with generator expression their scope is much wider.
+In functional programming terminology, reducing a collection means iterating the collection in order to create a single value. `sum`, `min` and `max` all work on number collections, but with generator expressions their scope is much wider.
 For example:

 ```python
 myScore = sum(chest.value for chest in chestList)